-After giving effect to the sale of our common stock pursuant to this prospectus supplement and accompanying prospectus in the aggregate amount of \$150 million at an assumed offering price of \$13.70 per share, the last reported sale price of our common stock on the Nasdaq Capital Market on August 16, 2018, and after deducting commissions and estimated aggregate offering expenses payable by us, our net tangible book value as of August 16, 2018 would have been \$217.7 million, or \$4.59 per share of common stock.
-This represents an immediate increase in the net tangible book value of \$1.99 per share to our existing stockholders and an immediate dilution in net tangible book value of \$9.11 per share to new investors.
+After giving effect to the sale of shares of common stock at a public offering price of \$ per share and pre-funded warrants to purchase shares of common stock at the public offering price of \$ per pre-funded warrant (which equals the public offering price per share of our common stock less the \$0.0001 per share exercise price of each such pre-funded warrant) (and excluding shares of our common stock issued and any proceeds received upon exercise of the pre-funded warrants or any resulting accounting associated with the pre-funded warrants), our as adjusted net tangible book value as of September 30, 2019 would have been approximately \$ million, or \$ per share of common stock.
+This represents an immediate increase in net tangible book value of \$ per share to our existing stockholders and an immediate dilution in net tangible book value of \$ per share to new investors in this offering.

 The following table illustrates this per share dilution:

-Assumed offering price per share \$ 13.70 Net tangible book value per share as of June 30, 2018 \$ 2.60 Increase per share attributable to new investors \$ 1.99 As adjusted net tangible book value per share as of August 16, 2018, after giving effect to this offering \$ 4.59 Dilution per share to new investors purchasing shares in this offering \$ 9.11 Dilution per share to new investors purchasing shares in this offering \$ 9.
-1
+Public offering price per share \$ Net tangible book value per share as of September 30, 2019 \$0.51 Increase per share attributable to new investors \$ As adjusted net tangible book value per share as of September 30, 2019, after giving effect to this offering \$ Dilution per share to new investors purchasing shares in this offering \$ e e e e e e e e e e e e e e e e e e e \$